Evening Land

-Evening Land (Aftenlandet in danish) is a 1977 Danish drama written and directed by Peter Watkins.
-The story is told in a documentary style, depicting a nine day long fictional event where the Danish police track down a group of radical demonstrators who have kidnapped a government minister to support a strike at the Copenhagen Shipyard.
+Evening Land (Aftenlandet in Danish) is a 1977 Danish pseudo-documentary drama written and directed by Peter Watkins.
+In the film, the Danish police pursue a group of radicals who have kidnapped a government minister to support a shipyard strike.

 Plot

 The story begins with a Danish newsreader reporting on a work stoppage occurring at the Copenhagen Shipyard.
 The workers are on strike because the management has proposed a wage freeze to secure a military contract with a European nation.
 Several strikes are happening in Europe, and several trade unions join the strike in solidarity.
-The Shipyard client later turns out to be France, and the order consist of four nuclear driven submarines which can be fitted with nuclear missiles.
-The strike increases to 87.000 workers, and the European Ministers of Defence hold a press conference to address the situation.
+The Shipyard client later turns out to be France, and the order consists of four nuclear-driven submarines which can be fitted with nuclear missiles.
+The strike increases to 87,000 workers, and the European Ministers of Defence hold a press conference to address the situation.

 At the same time, a summit meeting of European Common Market ministers takes place in Copenhagen.
-A group of radical demonstrators kidnap the Danish EEC Minister.
+A group of radical demonstrators kidnaps the Danish EEC Minister.
 Their demands are the cease of production of nuclear submarines and power plants, the demands of the strike are to be met, and a new referendum on the EEC and NATO is to be held in Denmark.

-Although the kidnappers are non-violent – the Government regards them as terrorists and puts in every resource to bring the Minister back.
+Although the kidnappers are non-violent, the Government regards them as terrorists and puts in every resource to bring the Minister back.
 In the meantime, the military confirms that nuclear warheads could be expected to be operated by Danish armed forces in the future, and the European Ministers underline the need to combat Soviet expansionism.
 The media starts looking into the connection between the workers and the kidnappers, and the police start raiding left-wing organisations.
-The strike-leaders are under pressure, but stand firm during the next demonstration, which ends in confrontation with the police, and many of the workers are arrested.
-The film ends with the police locating and rescuing the kidnapped minister, and capture or kill the kidnappers.
+The strike leaders are under pressure but stand firm during the next demonstration, which ends in confrontation with the police, and many of the workers are arrested.
+The film ends with the police locating and rescuing the kidnapped minister and capturing or killing the kidnappers.